DavidANegrete/Full_Stack/README.md

 Within the /vagrant directory in this repo you will find a VagrantFile that can be used to deploy the work, a shell script that configures the enviorment and each project.
 The projects are in their own directory, numbered from P1 to P5.
-Included in each project directory is a README.md with project specific details and instructions on deploying.
+Included in each project directory is a README.md file with project specific details and instructions on deploying.